 Using satellite data from multiple satellites to track the Gulf Stream in 2020 & 2021.

 Gulf Stream visible off Virginia coast

-In January 2021, a gap in the clouds gave a clear view on the Gulf Stream east of Virginia.
+In January 2021 a gap in the clouds gave a clear view of the Gulf Stream east of Virginia.